zorko-io/zorko/docs/functional-overview.md

 ## Important User Scenario's

-### Global Navigation
+### Home

 1. As Anonymus User I can upload JSON or CSV file and start new exploration
 1. As Anonymus User I can copy paste url to JSON/CSV http resource and start new exploration

+1. As Anonymus User I see Looks section selected by default
+1. As Anonymus User I can see list of publicly available look previews in the system by selecting looks section
-1. As Anonymus User I can open see expanded library menu and navigate to Looks or Datums
+1. As Anonymus User I can see list of publicly available datums previews in the system by selecting datums section

 1. As Casual User after login I can see profile info in account section

 ~~1.
 As Casual User I can see all my looks and datums~~

+#### Look Preview

+1. As Anonymus User, I can see preview image of look's visualization
+1. As Anonymus User, I can see gray image of look if no visualization available
+1. As Anonymus User, I can see title, author, datum of look
+1. As Anonymus User, I can click on title or preview image to navigate to look
+1. As Anonymus User, I can click on datum link to navigate to look`s datum

 ~~1.
-As Casual User I can see number of watches for each look~~ ~~1.
+As Anonymus User, I can see watch counter~~
+~~1.
 As Anonymus User I can see looks preview with hides minor details, show main shape of visualization~~

-### Library
+#### Datum Preview

-1. As Anonymus User I can see list of publicly available looks in the system by selecting looks section
+1. As Anonymus User, I can see icon of authority provider, if available
+1. As Anonymus User, I can see info about authority provider
+1. As Anonymus User, I can see info about data provider
-1. As Anonymus User I can see list of publicly available datums in the system by selecting datums section
+1. As Anonymus User, I can see counter of related looks
+1. As Anonymus User, I can click on authority provider and go to it's website
+1. As Anonymus User, I can click on data provider and go to it's website

 ### Look